RustPython/RustPython/DEVELOPMENT.md

 ### rustpython-vm

-The `rustpython-vm` has the important job of running the virtual machine that executes Python's instructions.
+The `rustpython-vm` crate has the important job of running the virtual machine that executes Python's instructions.
 The `vm/src` directory contains code to implement the read and evaluation loop that fetches and dispatches instructions.
 This directory also contains the implementation of the